Fujifilm X-S10: Details

 The X-S10 looks similar to a smaller version of the X-H1.
-It's feature set and image quality is very similar to the X-T30.
+Its feature set and image quality is very similar to the X-T30.
 Primary differences are that it introduces a new body design and control layout (PASM mode dial instead of individual dials for shutter speed and ISO), along with in-body stabilization, a flip-out display and more.

 The camera's five-axis in-body image stabilization system is smaller and lighter than that of the X-T4.

 The X-S10 is equipped with a joystick instead of a directional pad similar to Fujifilm's latest releases.
 Its LCD screen is fully articulated, similar to the X-T4 and X-T200.
 It contains a 3.5mm audio jack, a micro HDMI port and a USB-C connection.

 Fujifilm X-S10 has a deep grip similar to X-H1.